dannymagnus/CI_MS2_Space-Trek/README.md

 Each page contains the following structure

-*Brand logo text* - Clicking this will return the user to the landing page regardless from which page it is selected.
+*Site logo text* - Clicking this will return the user to the landing page regardless from which page it is selected.

 *Navbar* - A responsive navbar to be featured in the header of each page.
-The links will be ordered from left to right in order of priority to the site and project goals and will link to each of the four pages listed above.
-A modal enquiry button will also be featured unless on mobile devices for a quick enquiry form.
+The links will be ordered from left to right in order of priority to the site and project goals and will link to each of the three pages listed above.

-*Title Banner* - to display current page on view.
+*Title Banner* - small spaceman icon will sit under the currently selected page to indicate what page the user is on.

-*Content Blocks* - The top most being the highest priority information flowing downwards to the lower tiers of priority.
-The structure will follow the law of thirds to make it visually appealing to users.
-These blocks will contain call to action in each page, either inline or modal to contact the business and internal links following the sales progression where appropriate.
+*Content Blocks* - Each page will occupy the whole of the view port with little scrolling required.
+The main content will be centered on the page.

-*Footer* - This will display image credits and link to other business partners eg wedding photography, it will have terms and conditions link as well as social media links.
+*Footer* - This will display social media links and a button to a modal contact form.

 ### Wireframes